krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Adding SEO & social media tags to tm conf website.
 Preparing to talk.

 **Thoughts:** I've added an new SEO & social media tags.
 First round of talk preparation done.

+## Day 24: January 24, 2018

+**Today's Progress:** Talk preps & playing with React & Redux and multiple forms.

+**Thoughts:** After reading a couple of post about redux - I started looking a this lib a little bit different.